Scouting America

 • (c) Explain the following: the commercial pilot certificate, the airline transport pilot certificate, and certified flight instructor (CFI).

-• (d) Identify an Exploring Post and/or Civil Air Patrol facility in your area.
+• (d) Identify an Aviation Exploring Post and/or Civil Air Patrol facility in your area.
 Learn about their activities and membership requirements.

 • (e) Identify three career opportunities that would use skills and knowledge in aviation.
 Pick one and research the training, education, certification requirements, experience, and expenses associated with entering the field.
 Research the prospects for employment, starting salary, advancement opportunities and career goals associated with this career.
 Discuss what you learned with your counselor and whether you might be interested in this career.